mvranovsky/.rootFileOpener/README.md

 <pre><code> /home/user/rBrowser/rbrowser </pre></code>

 Once that is done, one can set it to be the default program to open *.root* files.
+One more problem which can arise is, that changing the default application to open *.root* files will cause some other data type to be also openened by rbrowser.
+This problem can be solved by defining a new MIME and is discussed below.

 ## TBrowser without web